Top

 Information about Bunaken / Sulawesi

-General Information about the island
+General Information about the island of Bunaken

 Bunaken is one of the over 17 000 islands of Indonesia and lies in the North of Sulawesi (in former times: Celebes) You need about 45 minutes with a boat from Manado.
 Manado is the capital of the province North Sulawesi with approx. 230 000 inhabitants.
 The international airport Dr. Samratulangi is approximately 15 km northeastern.